 Easy In-house Customization According to YOUR Needs

-Friendly offers a comprehensive, fully featured, robust solution for Carriers and CSPs to automate the deployment and support of data, voice and video services.
-The solution is based on the CWMP and enables reduction in the cost of provisioning and support.
+Friendly offers a comprehensive, fully-featured, robust solution for Carriers and CSPs to automate the deployment and support of data, voice, and video services.
+The solution is based on the CWMP and enables a reduction in the cost of provisioning and support.